CxELabs/MCASHOL/POC Guide.md

 1. Search and select the **all** the information types matching ```SSN``` and click on **Done**.

-    > [!HINT] Be sure to select the checkboxes as clicking on the name do not select the information type.
+    > :information_source: Be sure to select the checkboxes as clicking on the name do not select the information type.

     ![SSN type](Media/info-ssn.png "SSN type")